laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 ::::::{tab-set}
 :::::{tab-item} PyArrow
-A `QC_PASS` feature is registered in the LaminDB schema registry.
-All future artifacts saved against this schema — across the entire instance — are validated to include this feature.
+This is a LaminDB operation, not a PyArrow one — PyArrow can write new files with a different schema but has no registry-level evolution over an existing dataset.
+Here a QC_PASS feature is registered in the LaminDB schema registry; all future artifacts saved against this schema — instance-wide — are validated to include it.

 ```python
 schema = ln.Schema.get(name="1000 Genomes CNV VCF")